pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     Deserialize a private key from DER encoded data to one of the supported asymmetric private key types.

-    :param bytes data: The DER encoded key data.
+    :param data: The DER encoded key data.
+    :type data: :term:`bytes-like`

-    :param bytes password: The password to use to decrypt the data.
+    :param password: The password to use to decrypt the data.
 Should be ``None`` if the private key is not encrypted.
+    :type password: :term:`bytes-like`

     :param backend: An instance of
         :class:`~cryptography.hazmat.backends.interfaces.DERSerializationBackend`.